Brayden-L/Brayden-L.github.io/_posts/2023-05-03-Creek Raptors.md

 * 2019 was a bad year.
 * It is possible the community learned more broadly that the closures were voluntary.
 * 75% of these violations occurred during the high season of March/April/May.
 * A whopping 53% are attributed to the 2nd Meat Wall alone.
 The 2nd Meat Wall was added to the closure list this year, but so were other walls and they did not carry such volume.
+Perhaps the closure of this wall was poorly communicated.

 ### 2020
 * 2020 was a good year.
 * Indian Creek access was limited significantly due to the covid-19 pandemic.
 There were enforcement personnel patrolling the area urging non-local recreationists to leave.
-The highest level of uncertainty occurred during the closure period, so people were less likely to travel anyway.
+The highest level of covid uncertainty occurred during the closure period, so people were less likely to travel anyway.
 * Interestingly, the normalized rate was low even accounting for the reduced usage.
 I suggest this may be due to increased enforcement presence reducing would-be violations.
 Basically, people already feel like they are doing something wrong by being there, many would not want to take additional risky action.

 ### 2021
 * 2021 was a notably bad year.
 * In this year 73% of violations occurred in the high season.
 This rises to 98% if you count February.
 * 48% of violations occurred at Selfish Wall this year.
 * At Selfish Wall, the route Hand Solo (5.9, 66x violations) accounts for 12% of all violations alone.
 That and 5 other Selfish Wall routes such The Ooze (5.10-, 27x), Breakfast Social (5.10-, 22x), Tokyo Drift (5.11-, 15x), Tag Team (5.10-, 14x), Turd Blossom (5.10, 14x) make up 30% of all violations.
 It is notable that this wall has a high concentration of high quality less difficult routes.
 These are desirable and accessible climbs so it is expected that more people would be willing to violate the closure to climb these.
+The shocking volume here suggests that it is possible that word has gotten out amongst organized groups such as school groups or climbing event organizers who desire a concentration of accessible moderate routes.
 * Selfish Wall is a ways off the main road, so there is less social and enforcement pressure.

 ### 2022